Calegix-net/5model/README.md

 - `combined_dataset_normal.csv`: Results from normal (non-malicious) runs
 - `dataset_random_*.csv`: Results with randomized attack patterns
 - `dataset_normal.csv`: Baseline normal dataset

+## Troubleshooting

+If you encounter an error similar to `cannot pickle 'Stream' object` when running the simulation with Ray, upgrade to the latest code or ensure the environment uses the lazy CUDA stream initialisation in `main.py`.
+This avoids Ray serialization issues when `ENABLE_CUDA_STREAMS` is enabled.

 ## License